MP Estate Planning UK

 Factors to Consider When Choosing a Trustee

-When selecting a trustee, several factors should be considered to ensure the trust is managed effectively.
-These include:
+When selecting trustees, several factors should be considered to ensure the trust is managed effectively over what could be decades:

-By carefully selecting a trustee, you can ensure that your property trust is managed in accordance with your wishes, providing peace of mind for you and your beneficiaries.
+By carefully selecting your trustees, you can ensure that your property trust is managed in accordance with your wishes, providing peace of mind for you and your beneficiaries.

 How to Fund Your Property Trust

-Once you’ve decided to set up a property trust, the next step is to fund it.
-Funding a property trust involves transferring assets into the trust, which can include property, cash, and other valuable assets.
+Once you’ve decided to set up a property trust, the next step is to fund it — meaning you transfer the property (and potentially other assets) into the trust so the trustees become the legal owners.

 Transferring Property into the Trust